 There’s a misconception that there’s no need for a dive light if you’re diving during the day.
 While this is true on shallow plunges, it’s a different story if you are going on deep dives.
 The deeper you go underwater, the lesser sunlight gets to permeate into the water.
 So even during midday, it can be very dark underwater.
-And if you don’t have the best dive light for the money, you’ll be fumbling in the dark, which is dangerous for you and the marine life underneath.
+And if you don’t have the best dive light for the money, you’ll be fumbling in the dark, which is dangerous for you underneath.

 |DIVE LIGHTS||BRAND||EXPERT RATING||CHECK PRICE|